-- 6.1 2003 was designated Année de la Bible by French Protestant bodies who joined together to encourage a national rediscovery of the message of the Bible.
-Under the heading Chercher et Trouver (Seeking and Finding) they encouraged a rediscovery of how the Bible has shaped France's culture and history since the Reformation. - 6.2 Amongst the achievements of Année de la Bible were the distribution of 30,000 Bibles, 100,000 New Testaments and 200,000 Gospels.
-In addition, 100,000 "Seek and Find" boxes containing a New Testament, a video of the Jesus film and a brochure giving Bible reading tips were given away. - 6.3 Further information on Année de la Bible can be found on various websites including www.france-mission.org
+6.1 2003 was designated Année de la Bible by French Protestant bodies who joined together to encourage a national rediscovery of the message of the Bible.
+Under the heading Chercher et Trouver (Seeking and Finding) they encouraged a rediscovery of how the Bible has shaped France's culture and history since the Reformation.

+6.2 Amongst the achievements of Année de la Bible were the distribution of 30,000 Bibles, 100,000 New Testaments and 200,000 Gospels.
+In addition, 100,000 "Seek and Find" boxes containing a New Testament, a video of the Jesus film and a brochure giving Bible reading tips were given away.

+6.3 Further information on Année de la Bible can be found on various websites including www.france-mission.org

-7 2011 Trust
+7 2011 Trust and biblefresh

-Since this motion was sent to Chelmsford Diocesan Synod and then to General Synod there have been significant developments including the establishment by the Bible Society of the 2011 Trust to organise and promote events celebrating the 400 years of the KJB.
+Since this motion was sent to Chelmsford Diocesan Synod and then to General Synod there have been significant developments worthy of special note.